 To get started with Power BI you need to bring your data to Power BI.
 Once you upload the data to Power BI either using a file or service, it will be presented under Datasets tab.
 Dataset is a collection of data that the platform uses to create a visualization.

-Dataset can contain data from multiple sources.
-For example, you can create a dataset from four different database fields, one website table, paid campaign data exported from your AdWords account, an excel table and online results of an email campaign.
-Power BI has built-in connectors to export data from service like Facebook, Salesforce, MailChimp etc.
+A dataset can contain data from multiple sources.
+For example, you can create a dataset from four different database fields, one website table, paid campaign data exported from your AdWords account, an excel table, and online results of an email campaign.
+Power BI has built-in connectors to export data from services like Facebook, Salesforce, MailChimp, etc.

 Once you have connected data from different sources, you’ll need all of this data to work together.
 Modelling helps you create a logical connection between various data sources.
 Power BI refers to this connection as a relationship.

 Relationship between data sources enables Power BI to know how different tables relate to one another.
 Relationship view on Power BI Desktop provides a diagrammatic view of your data with each block representing a table and its columns, and lines between them represent relationships.
 You can also select Manage Relationship section under the home tab and select Autodetect to find relationships in new or updated data.

 Manage Relationship section also enables you to set the cardinality.
 The options included under Cardinality are Many to One, and One to One.
 Many to One is the fact-to-dimension type relationship, for example, a marketing table with multiple rows per product being matched up with a table listing channels in their own unique row.
 One to One is used often for linking single entries in reference tables.
 Power BI doesn’t support many-to-many relationship.

 Power BI provides a whole range of visualizations right from simple bar charts to pie charts.
 To create the visualization you can drag the field names from fields plane and drop them into the report canvas and choose the type of visualization.